 Your doctor may send you for a sleep study, which can tell you if you have issues like sleep apnea or restless legs syndrome.

 Medications and sleep

-Some medications or combinations of them can interrupt your sleep.
+Some medications or combinations of them can also interrupt your sleep.
 Medications can unravel a normal night’s sleep in a number of ways.
 Talk with your doctor to check if your medicine could be impacting your sleep.
-But do not make changes to your medications without his or her input.
+But do not make changes to your medications without their input.

 Some medicines can suppress REM sleep.
 REM stands for rapid eye movement.
 It is the sleep phase during which we dream.
-It’s also the time when our brains process what we learned and commit things to memory.
+Our brains also need it to process what we learned and commit things to memory.

 Medications can also stimulate or depress the central nervous system.

 These drugs activate the central nervous system, making you more alert and awake.
 They can make it hard to fall asleep.
 You may also wake up more often at night.
 Examples include certain: